barsdeveloper/tank/docs/6-types.md

 # Types
 ###### *Field Manual Section 6* - Type Conversion Schematics

 Tank brings a full type arsenal to the field.
-The `Entity` derive macro identifies the type you’re using by inspecting its final path segment, the “trailer.”
+The `Entity` derive macro identifies the type you're using by inspecting its final path segment (the "trailer").
 For example, `std::collections::VecDeque`, `collections::VecDeque`, or simply `VecDeque` all resolve to the same list type.

-No matter how you call in your reinforcements, Tank recognizes the formation.
+Below is the standard mapping of Rust types to each driver's column type. `:x:` indicates no native support at this time.
+Collection types may be emulated in some drivers using generic JSON/text representations.

 | Rust                       | DuckDB       | SQLite  | Postgres     | MySQL                |
 | -------------------------- | ------------ | ------- | ------------ | -------------------- |